Educational Tax Benefits Frequently Asked Questions

 Who do I contact if there is an error on my 1098-T?

 Please read all of the information available here.
-If you still feel there is an error, please contact One Stop Student Services for assistance.
+If you still feel there is an error, please contact your campus One Stop for assistance.

 What if my Social Security Number is incorrect on the 1098-T?

-Please contact One Stop Student Services for assistance.
+Please contact your campus One Stop for assistance.
 You will be asked to produce a copy of your social security card as verification.

 I purchased books and a computer at the University bookstore.
 Why are these charges not showing on my 1098-T?